 Q: I find all the Slack communications overwhelming.
 I prefer to read only what pertains to me.
 How can I manage this?

 A: Slack can be great for keeping us all connected on project status, company announcements and a good laugh -- but yes, it can be overwhelming.
 There are only a few channels that you must review.
 These include #announcements and your project channels.
 For everything else you can either leave the channel, mute the channel, or set your preferences to only ping you when your name is mentioned.
 It can also be relieving to remove Slack notifications from your phone's home screen or using the DND after working hours.
 There is a delicate balance to all of this, since Slack really is an amazing way to stay connected to your teammates.
 We recommend trying out different methods for keeping it effective.
 It would be great to find at least one channel that is more of a social outlet to build camaraderie with your peers.
 If you're still struggling with managing Slack, please bring it to the attention of your manager.

-A: There are topics that are sensitive in a work environment.
+A: Although CivicActions as an organization promotes free & open communication, there are some topics that can be sensitive in a work environment.
 Talking about politics or religion can be offensive to some.
-At CivicActions, we don't have a specific list of off-limits topics, but we strive to be conscious of appropriate vs. inappropriate or triggering topics.
+At CivicActions, we don't have a specific list of off-limits topics, but we strive to be conscious of appropriate vs. inappropriate or emotionally reactive topics.
 The people involved in conversations are expected to be aware of their audience and remain sensitive to how their words may affect others.
-If something feels inappropriate, don't discuss it.
-If you observe or are part of a conversation that feels inappropriate, you can bring that up to the people involved or reach out to your manager and ask them to.
+If you sense that a certain topic might be sensitive to certain coworkers, don't discuss it with them.
+If you observe or are part of a conversation that makes you uncomfortable, you can bring that up to the people involved or reach out to your manager and ask them to.

 Q: Someone put something in Slack or said something at a meeting that I find very offensive.
 What should I do?